TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-monitoring-serverlogs.md

 * Verbose logging will cause a significant performance overhead.
 We recommend you only use statement logging parameters like `log_statement` and `log_min_duration_statement` for short periods of troubleshooting.
 * Access to transaction logs is not available

-There are two main ways logs can be consumed: as .log files or through Azure diagnostic logging (which routes to storage account, Event Hub, or Azure Monitor logs).
+There are two main ways logs can be consumed: as .log files, or through Azure diagnostic logging (which routes to storage account, Event Hub, or Azure Monitor logs).

 ### .log files

 * .log files provide short-term storage for logs in a CSV-like format.
 This is the default log option on Azure Database for PostgreSQL.
-* The .log files rotate every 1 hour or when it reaches 100MB in size, whichever comes first
+* The .log files rotate every hour or when it reaches 100 MB in size, whichever comes first
 * Retention:
   * The maximum storage for .log files, per server, is 1 GB.
 Oldest logs are deleted to make room for new logs.
   * Set the retention period for log storage using the **log_retention_period** parameter.
 The default value is 3 days; the maximum value is 7 days.